 Queerious Labs is an experimental art and technology creative space and community workshop located in San Francisco's SoMa district.
 We're queers, women, feminists, people of color, trans folx — basically a collection of social outcasts — looking for new ways of organizing social situations in technically and artistically constructive contexts.

 Participating in Queerious Labs is super easy!
-Just come hang out and hack on something!
+Just come hang out and make or learn something!
 But if you want a slightly more defined means of participating, you can come to a class or event being held here.

 You can also donate or become a patron.